 Your body temperature naturally drops during sleep so your brain can enter deep sleep and changes throughout the night.
 During NREM sleep, both your body and brain temperature decrease.
 In order to get the proper amount of restful sleep each night during all sleep stages, there are a few things you can do regarding temperature.

 Sleep happens when your core temperature drops.
-If your core temperature doesn't drop or doesn’t drop enough, you’ll have trouble falling and staying asleep.
+If your core temperature doesn’t drop or doesn’t drop enough, you’ll have trouble falling and staying asleep.
 To help your core temperature drop, shower before bed.
 This actually helps to cool your body down when your warm body steps into the colder air after showering.
 Wearing breathable fabrics to bed (namely cotton) also helps you to sleep well.
 Additionally, buying a pillow and sheets that allow for proper air flow are key to ensuring your body temperature stays where it needs to be.
 The breathable, 100% organic cotton sheets from Eight are a great option.
-If you still find that you’re sleeping too hot, try a mattress with improved airflow like the Mars+ from Eight.
+If you still find that you’re sleeping too hot, try a mattress with dynamic cooling like the Pod by Eight Sleep.

 The bottom line is if your body temperature isn’t ideal, then your sleep won’t be either.
 Check out other ways to stay cool at night here.